Chair of Governors Welcome

 Pupil Support Committee

-Fr David Pickett (Chair), Louise Meehan, Bridget Hopkinson.
+Fr David Pickett (Chair), Dale Norris and Bridget Hopkinson.

 George Pratt (Chair), Judith Archdale and Nicola Cameron.